 The mall assured that it’s taking the matter seriously:

 “Melbourne Central is committed to providing an environment where all of our visitors feel welcome.
 The customer has informed us that she has reported the incident to Victoria Police.
 We are currently reviewing CCTV footage to see if we can assist police further in their enquiries.”

-In an update, Jaya said two YD senior managers had reached out and informed that the store manager in Melbourne Central had been, thankfully, suspended.
+, Jaya said two YD senior managers had reached out and informed that the store manager in Melbourne Central had been, thankfully, suspended.